Peruvian Food: 15 Traditional Dishes in Peru

 5. Causa Rellena Alimeña (Layered Potato Casserole)

-Causa Rellena (stuffed cause) is another traditional recipe of Peru.
-It is most commonly found as an entree to Peruvian cuisine, with Peruvian yellow potatoes being the main focus.
-It is a cold dish with a creamy and soft consistency in which the different layers or sections hide different types of lovely ingredients such as boiled eggs, olives, corn, or avocado.
-When eating the different ingredients, the flavors and textures mix, resulting in an enjoyable gourmet experience.
+Causa Rellena is a cold dish with a creamy and soft consistency in which the different layers or sections hide various wonderful ingredients such as boiled eggs, olives, corn, or avocado.
+The flavors and textures mix as you eat, which results in a memorable gastronomic experience.

 6. Rocoto Relleno (Stuffed Red Peppers)